Ila-bura/C-est-la-V/README.md

     <img src="documentation/deployment/requirements.png" >
     </details>

-- The website was deployed to Heroko using following steps:
+- The website was deployed to Heroku following these steps:

-#### Login or create an account at Heroku
+#### Login or create an account with Heroku

-- Create an account in Heroku and login
+- Create an account with Heroku and login

 #### Creating an app